greenboxal/doggohub/doc/development/merge_request_performance_guidelines.md

 ## Impact Analysis

-**Summary:** think about the impact your merge request may have on performance and those maintaining a GitLab setup.
+**Summary:** think about the impact your merge request may have on performance and those maintaining a DoggoHub setup.

 Any change submitted can have an impact not only on the application itself but also those maintaining it and those keeping it up and running (e.g. production